jarrettgilliam/switch-board/README.md

 sudo login switch-board
 ```

 Now we need to prepare for a password-less login from *Switchy*.
-To do this, first verity that `PubkeyAuthentication` is `yes` in the file `/etc/ssh/sshd_config`, then do the following.
+To do this, first verify that `PubkeyAuthentication` is `yes` in the file `/etc/ssh/sshd_config`, then do the following.

 ```sh
 mkdir ~/.ssh